Travelers to the Chaco region of Paraguay - South America's Last Frontier - often stop at Filadelfia in the heart of the Mennonites in Paraguay.

 Many of the immigrants from Russia were fleeing from the ravages of the Bolshevik Revolution and the later Stalin repressions.
 They traveled to Germany and to other countries and eventually joined the emigration to Paraguay.

-Paraguay welcomed the emigrants.
+Paraguay welcomed the immigrants.
 During the War of the Triple Alliance with its neighbors Uruguay, Brazil and Argentina, Paraguay lost substantial territory and many men.
 Most of Paraguay's population had settled on the eastern portion of the country, east of the River Paraguay, leaving the vast Chaco almost uninhabited.
 To populate this region of thorn forests, ponds, and marshes, and bolster both the economy and the dwindling population, Paraguay agreed to allow Mennonite settlements.

 The Mennonites had the reputation of being excellent farmers, hard-workers, and disciplined in their habits.
 In addition, the rumor of oil deposits in the Chaco, and Bolivia's encroachment on that area, which resulted in the 1932 War of the Chaco, made it a political necessity to populate the region with Paraguayan citizens.
 (At the end of the war, Bolivia had lost much of its territory back to Paraguay, but both countries suffered loss of life and credibility.)